Bored of salads? Struggling to eat enough veggies? SaladDecider can help bring health and flavor to your salad bowl!

 Let’s admire the fruits of my labor and start from the end.
 This was the final result of my idea for a solution.
 You can try the interactive prototype here: https://invis.io/V4OXNP9GSYR

-My three test participants, who had all known about my app idea since I had first conceived of it, were excited to finally be able to take it for a spin.
-They were enthusiastic about the prototype and offered a lot of encouragement as well as constructive criticism.
-I was surprised that two of my participants suggested a reduction in the degree of ingredient randomization; they said they would like an option to select from a handful of ingredients via a pop-up list when adding an ingredient.
-Perhaps this “roulette” feature, could be the next addition!
+I was surprised that two of my three participants suggested a reduction in the degree of ingredient randomization; they said they would like an option to select from a handful of ingredients via a pop-up list when adding an ingredient.
+Perhaps this “roulette” feature could be the next addition!

 You can read more details of their responses here.

 I created a style guide to define the visual identity of SaladDecider, though it is not present in the prototype.
-I found it to be quite difficult to decide on what combination of colors to pick, but I ended up selecting bold colors based on different vegetables.
-UI design is a topic that I’m still learning to grasp!
+I found it to be quite challenging to decide on what combination of colors to pick, but I ended up selecting bold colors based on different vegetables.

 |Ingredient randomizer||As a user, I want the app to generate an interesting combination of salad ingredients so that I can explore new culinary possibilities.||Include a “Generate” button that creates a random combination of salad ingredients.|